If you’re interested in seeing a longer, but unscripted account of my Origin’s experience, check out this video!

 Health and Safety

 I’m an anxious and paranoid person.
-My sanitary measures since the pandemic began have been extreme, even by cleanly standards.
-I’m vaccinated, but break-through cases are a thing.
+My sanitary measures since the pandemic began have been extreme, even by clean standards.
+I’m vaccinated, but breakthrough cases are a thing.
 While I’d likely be fine, other people I come in contact with, such as my parents, may not be.
 I like to roll the dice in games, not in life.
 So naturally, I was worried about a big event like Origins.

 Once I was there, I stopped worrying as much.
 When all parties involved are wearing masks, the chance of infection is extremely low, this has been true even before the vaccines existed.
 It was one thing to read that Origins required masks, it was another to see it.
 Masks were enforced sure, but the people there simply wore them with no fuss.
 It was the first time since the pandemic began, that I saw uniform mask usage on that scale.